 The SmaRTClock peripheral is clocked from its own timebase, independent of the system clock.
-The SmaRTClock timebase is derived from the SmaRTClock oscillator circuit, which has two modes of operation: Crystal Mode, and Self-Oscillate Mode.
+The SmaRTClock timebase can be derived from an external CMOS clock, the internal LFO or the SmaRTClock oscillator circuit, which has two modes of operation: Crystal Mode, and Self-Oscillate Mode.
 The oscillation frequency is 32.768 kHz in Crystal Mode and can be programmed in the range of 10 kHz to 40 kHz in Self-Oscillate Mode.
-The frequency of the SmaRT-Clock oscillator can be measured with respect to another oscillator using an on-chip timer.
-See Section "27.
-Timers" on page 335 for more information on how this can be accomplished.
+The internal LFO frequency is 16.4 kHz ±20%.
+The frequency of the SmaRTClock oscillator can be measured with respect to another oscillator using an on-chip timer.
+See Section "26.
+Timers" on page 338 for more information on how this can be accomplished.

 Note: The SmaRTClock timebase can be selected as the system clock and routed to a port pin.
 See Section "19.
-Clocking Sources" on page 185 for information on selecting the system clock source and Section "21.
-Port Input/Output" on page 210 for information on how to route the system clock to a port pin.
+Clocking Sources" on page 195 for information on selecting the system clock source and Section "21.
+Port Input/Output" on page 220 for information on how to route the system clock to a port pin.